 Permits for Upper Mustang Trek

 Since Upper Mustang is a controlled area, you will need special trekking permit that can be issued by a local Trekking Company.
 Besides, you will also need ACAP permit for this trek.
-The special permit will be issued for a group of minimum two persons.
+The special permit will be available for a group of minimum Two persons.

 The special permit for Upper Mustang trek will cost US $50 per person per day and need to apply for a minimum of 10 days, hence a total of US $500 per person.
 Likewise, ACAP permit will cost rupees 3000 (US $27) per person.